mbcd8/arduino-dev/TEST232/readme.txt

+1.Open Terminal.

+2.cd in containing folder.

-1.Compile your code by using the following gcc compiler command:
+3.Compile code by using the following gcc compiler command:

 #type in terminal "cc test232.c".

-2.On success compilation, the gcc compiler produces an executable file named 'a.out' which you will execute using the following command to view the output of your program:
+4.On success compilation, the gcc compiler produces an executable file named 'a.out' which will execute using the following command to view the output of your program:

 #type in terminal "./a.out".